j38046818-dotcom/Drive-Manager-for-DosBox/README.md

 # Drive-Manager-for-DosBox
 This program is a GUI wrapper for the mount and imgmount commands in DosBox.

-The source code is written using the DOS version of Visual Basic.
+This program is written using the DOS version of Visual Basic.

 Instructions: